DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Be prepared to give a 1-minute presentation of your draft data story in our next class meeting

 ### Wed Nov 15
-- Insert links to your not-yet-finished work on the Build 5 Google Doc and confirm you have *shared for anyone to comment* with links to related data files and/or visualizations
+- In-class: Workshop time for Build 5
-- In-class: workshop time
+  - Insert links on the Build 5 Google Doc, share so that *anyone can comment*, and add links to related data files and visualizations
   - Check-in meetings with instructor
   - Rehearse a 1-minute oral presentation of your data story with the TA
 - Schedule duo/solo Zoom appointment slots with instructor for Monday